How to Become a Notary in Alaska

 Is a notary journal required in Alaska?

-Notary journal requirements in Alaska:
+Notary Journal requirements for each type of notarization in Alaska:

-- For Traditional Notarizations – Alaska does not require traditional notaries to maintain a notary journal for the notarial acts they perform.
+• For Traditional Notarizations – Alaska does not require traditional notaries to maintain a notary journal for the notarial acts they perform.
 However, the lieutenant governor highly recommends that all notaries maintain a notary journal for all in-person notarial acts.
 An Alaska notary public can maintain a journal on a tangible medium or in an electronic format.

-- For Remote Online Notarizations – Notaries in Alaska performing remote online notarizations are required under AS 44.50.075 to maintain a journal to record all remotely performed notarial acts.
+• For Remote Online Notarizations – Notaries in Alaska performing remote online notarizations are required under AS 44.50.075 to maintain a journal to record all remotely performed notarial acts.
 An Alaska notary public can maintain a journal on a tangible medium or in an electronic format.

-The American Association of Notaries offers a wide variety of notary journals.
+The American Association of Notaries offers notary journals in tangible and electronic formats.

 Click here to purchase a tangible notary journal.